mukhlisraza/office-object-detection-hackathon_challenge/README.markdown

 ├── data/              # Dataset (train, valid, data.yaml)
 ├── src/
 │   ├── dashboard/     # Streamlit app files
+|   |   ├── temp/              # Temporary files for uploads
 │   │   ├── app.py
 │   ├── training.ipynb # Training notebook
 │   ├── inference.py   # Inference script
 ├── model/             # Trained model weights (e.g., best_model.pt)
-├── temp/              # Temporary files for uploads ├── requirements.txt   # Dependencies
+├── requirements.txt   # Dependencies
 └── README.md          # This file
 ```

-## Troubleshooting
-- **PermissionError**: If you encounter a `[WinError 32]` error, ensure no process is locking the temporary files.
-The script includes a retry mechanism, but you can manually delete `temp` files if needed.
-- **Model Not Found**: Verify the model path in each script matches the trained model location.
-- **Performance Issues**: Use a GPU and adjust `batch_size` or `time.sleep` in `app.py` for smoother video processing.

-## Contributing
-Feel free to fork this repository, submit issues, or pull requests to improve the project.
-Contributions to enhance model accuracy, UI, or support for additional media types are welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
+- Special thanks to the hackathon challenge organized by HumbleBeeAI (https://humblebee.ai/), which inspired and supported the development of this project.
-- Ultralytics for the YOLOv8 framework.
+- Ultralytics for the YOLOv8 framework (https://www.ultralytics.com/).
-- Weights & Biases for hyperparameter tuning and visualization.
+- Weights & Biases for hyperparameter tuning and visualization (https://wandb.ai/site/).
-- Streamlit for the interactive dashboard.
+- Streamlit for the interactive dashboard (https://streamlit.io/).

-*Last updated: 06:50 PM KST, August 03, 2025*